SilentCryptoMiner/SilentCryptoMiner/README.md

 * Removed AstroBWT algorithms due to constant forking and instabilities
 * Updated XMR miner
 * Added Polish translation (Werlrlivx)
-### 2.5.0 (06/07/2022)
-* Added language localizer to allow translations of all controls through XML
-* Added Swedish translation
-* Changed "Save Path" to show "Program Files" for clarity when "Run as System" and "Run as Administrator" are both enabled
-* Moved AMSI bypass from the RunPE module into the miner to bypass Assembly.Load detections
-* Obfuscated all remaining strings inside all files
-* Remade manifest to reduce detections
-* Added new advanced option to disable built-in obfuscations
-* Updated rootkit to reduce detections and improve compatibility and reliability
-* Improved process hollowing implementation
-### 2.4.1 (06/06/2022)
-* Removed Panthera (Panthera) algorithm due to reported collateral issues
-* Updated ETH miner CUDA and OpenCL implementations
-* Added ETH miner OpenCL fallback for Nvidia cards if CUDA is unavailable
-* Fixed connections to some ghostrider pools
-* Fixed ETH first web panel configuration and first "Remote Configuration" pool switching
-* Fixed Clover platform support
-* Fixed non-intended administrator permission request during normal user first installation start
-* Fixed brief powershell window popup on administrator installation startups with "Run as System" disabled
-### 2.4.0 (29/05/2022)
-* Added new Ubqhash (ubqhash) algorithm
-* Added new CryptoNight-GPU (cn/gpu) algorithm
-* Added new Panthera (panthera) algorithm
-* Added new AstroBWT V2 (astrobwt/v2) algorithm
-* Added new option "Stealth on Fullscreen" to pause the miner when Windows reports a fullscreen program to be open on the user running the miner
-* Added executable name to the web panel "Active Window" reporting
-* Added executable name reporting of the found "Stealth Targets" during "Stealth" to the web panel
-* Added UTF8 encoding to GPU and CPU name web panel reporting
-* Added C# shellcode injector for in-memory watchdog injection without an intermediary "Shellcode Loader"
-* Changed Task Scheduler task creation from schtasks command to powershell to greatly increase customizability of the task
-* Changed Task Scheduler task conditions and settings to the most optimal for the miner
-* Changed Task Scheduler task to start at system startup instead of any user login when "Run as System" is enabled
-* Fixed Task Scheduler task on some systems when install path contains spaces
-* Replaced many commands with obfuscated powershell versions
-* Reworked miner installation code and methods
-* Reworked miner checking loops to ensure correct web panel status reporting and better performance
-* Added support for reporting to the web panel when running at least two miners of the same miner type
-* Improved watchdog miner restoration
-* Updated the rootkit

 [You can view the full Changelog here](CHANGELOG.md)